mattneary/Tarpits-Abstraction/render/posts/SFuncs.md

 \end{align*}
 </div>

 The function `flip` is very convenient when aiming to apply only the second argument of a function, leaving the other free.
 The design of `flip` is quite simple, it merely accepts a function, then two arguments, and returns application of them in reverse order.
-Despite the simplicity of its operation, it can really greatly reduce the complexity of an expression.
+Despite the simplicity of its operation, it can very greatly reduce the complexity of an expression.
 As an example, look at the following definition of a singleton constructor, that is, a creator of a pair with a single element.

 $$\text{Singleton Constructor}$$
 $$((flip \space cons) \space nil)$$